Skip to content

 Self-driving cars, humanoid robots or weapons independent of human control – these so-called autonomous systems demonstrate the enormous influence of artificial intelligence (AI) on our society.
 They make decisions, move independently and interact with us almost like social beings.
 In our research, we investigate the complex and dynamic relationship between humans and intelligent machines.
 Autonomous systems challenge us to question the supposedly reliable notions of autonomy, intelligence, consciousness and control.

-The autonomous characteristics of a system are often understood as the next step towards automation, yet automatic systems originally were essentially about thinking ahead to all contingencies in the programming of a system.
-They can perform complex tasks, but they still follow the rules that humans have established.
-In other words, automatic systems are pre-programmed.
-Autonomous systems, on the other hand, are able to abstract patterns from unknown data (“machine learning”).
-They are programmed in such a way that they can also adapt step by step to what has not been determined in advance.
-This gives them the ability to adapt and act on their own.
+The autonomous properties of a system are often understood as the next step to automation.
+Automated systems have essentially been about thinking ahead to all contingencies in the programming of a system.
+While they can perform complex tasks, they still follow the rules that humans have established.
+Autonomous systems, on the other hand, are able to abstract patterns from unknown data ('machine learning').
+They are programmed to adapt step by step even to what has not been determined in advance.
+This gives them more ability to adapt and act.

-Autonomous systems are never fully self-driven (they are programmed by humans) or self-sustaining (they depend on energy sources and technical infrastructures).
-The term “autonomous system” is therefore somewhat misleading.
-The autonomous system has its own materiality (its hardware), which essentially determines what the system can do.
-Materiality also plays a major role in terms of the extent of human control: interfaces (screens, switches) determine how we interact with the system (speaking, gestures).
-These interfaces also offer us options for how to control the system – or can withhold such options from us.
-All these interactions determine to what extent humans are in the loop: Are humans part of the decision or not?
-When can humans intervene?
+Autonomous systems are never fully self-controlled (they are programmed by humans) or self-sustaining (they depend on an energy source and technical infrastructures).
+The term autonomous system is therefore somewhat misleading.
+The autonomous system has its own materiality (its 'hardware'), which quite significantly determines what the system can do.
+But this also plays a major role in terms of the extent of human control: interfaces (screens, switches) determine how we interact with the system (speaking, gestures).
+They also provide us with options on how to control the system - or can withhold them from us.
+All of this determines the extent to which humans are 'in the loop' - are they part of the decision, does it happen independently, when can they intervene?

-What cultural factors shape our understandings of AI?
+What cultural factors shape our understanding of AI?

-AI is not a purely technical or abstract idea, rather the very notion is embedded in complex social and cultural contexts.
-The concept of autonomy alone – a concept that has been constantly renegotiated for centuries – shows how much our understanding of AI is shaped by European intellectual history.
-In addition, societal expectations and fears around AI are strongly linked to fictions and imaginaries (e.g. the representation of robots in popular culture).
+AI is not a purely technical or abstract idea, but embedded in complex social and cultural contexts.
+The concept of autonomy alone - a concept that has been constantly renegotiated for centuries - shows how much our understanding of AI is shaped by European intellectual history.
+In addition, societal expectations and fears around AI are strongly linked to fictions and imaginaries (e.g., the representation of robots in popular culture).
 These cultural images have a strong influence on how we experience AI.
-Cultural comparisons, the kind we draw in our research, therefore sharpen our view of AI.
+Cultural comparisons, such as those we make in our research, therefore sharpen our view of AI.

 lecture series